bredele/vomit/README.md

 }
 ```

 Vomit does not force you into any syntax/API but instead uses the power of JavaScript [template literals](https://developers.google.com/web/updates/2015/01/ES6-Template-Strings) built in your browser.
-String substitution (expression between `${}`) presents many [benefits](https://developers.google.com/web/updates/2015/01/ES6-Template-Strings) and Vomit makes it even better allowing you to substitute Objects, Arrays, DOM Elements, Functions, **Promises and even Streams**.
+Quickly create DOM element that you can [compose](/doc/placeholders/) with Objects, Arrays, other DOM elements, Functions, **Promises and even Streams**.

+Check out [live examples](/examples) and [docs](/doc) for more information.

+## Features

 <!--- Check out our [5 minutes getting started](https://github.com/bredele/vomit/blob/master/doc/getting-started.md)! -->